 Every network-connected device—including the one you’re reading this on—has a unique identifier on the network.
 Back in the 80s (when computers became a common household device), every device was assigned a unique internet protocol (IP) address.
 This address would identify the source or destination address for data communications in the TCP/IP stack.

-The first type of IP addresses were developed in 1981, and are known as “IPv4,” or “Internet Protocol Version 4”.
+The first type of IP address was developed in 1981, and is known as “IPv4,” or “Internet Protocol Version 4”.
 Because of the way IPv4 addresses were created (we’ll go over this in a moment), there can only be 4.3 billion total unique IP addresses.
 Fast forward to 2015, and we’re officially beyond that point.
 With over 7 billion people on the planet, and more than 2 billion of them connected to the internet, you can imagine how quickly these IP addresses were swept up.